 * baking supplies: yeast, salt, (optional ingredients for some recipes are gluten, lecithin, or dough enhancer)

-* honey: instead of white sugar, we use raw, unpasteurized honey such as wildflower, orange blossom, clover, sage or tupelo
+* honey: instead of white sugar, we use raw, unpasteurized honey such as wildflower, orange blossom, clover, or sage.

 * oil (depending on the recipe you may also need milk and eggs)